 - 1 teaspoon granulated sugar

 - 2 tablespoon butter

 - ¼ cup cilantro chopped

 - Combine oil with lemon juice, garlic, curry powder, chili powder, garam masala, coriander, salt, pepper, and sugar.
 Toss chicken in marinade and let sit for 30 minutes at room temperature.

 - Lay chicken wings on a baking sheet and roast for 10 minutes.
 Flip the chicken and cook another 10 minutes or until no longer pink.

 - Melt butter in a sauce pan over medium heat.
 Add cilantro and lemon pepper, stirring to combine and simmer for 30 seconds.
 Drizzle seasoned butter over chicken wings, tossing to coat.
 Serve immediately.

 **Helpful tips and common mistakes

-I personally prefer drummettes over wingtips but this recipe can be used for the wings as well.
+I personally prefer wingtips over drummettes but this recipe can be used for the drummettes as well.
 Heck, use it for drumsticks, chicken thighs, or even a whole chicken!
 The marinade will work wonderfully for any part of the chicken as well as steaks, salmon, shrimp, the options are endless.

-We're baking the chicken today to make it easier and healthier, but if you rather fry, simply coat the wings in cornstarch.
-I love using cornstarch for fried chicken like my Korean fried chicken because it gives it a lovely coating.
+To make things easier, we're going to bake the chicken today.
+But if you rather fry, simply coat the wings in cornstarch.
+I love using cornstarch for a fried chicken like my Korean fried chicken because it gives it a lovely coating.